Thirteen Seasons (448-222-2

 The 2006 season was the beginning of the three-year run of Northeast Region titles, as well as the beginnings of a run of regional dominance which continues to the present.
 The 46-13 record marked the first time the program eclipsed the 40-win mark and the team advanced to the national semifinals for the second time in program history before being ousted by eventual national champion Tampa.
 The signature victory of the season was a 21-1 pasting of Southern Connecticut State in the NCAA Northeast Regional final, just three days after falling to the Owls earlier in the tournament.
 The Ravens finished the season ranked No. 4 nationally in the Collegiate Baseball Newspaper Poll, the highest national ranking in program history.

 Third baseman Garrett Olson was a consensus Northeast Region Player of the Year choice in addition to his selection as Northeast-10 Player of the Year.
-After arguably the most successful season in program history to that point, the Ravens capped the campaign with what still stands as the most successful draft in program annals, as five players were selected.
+After arguably the most successful season in program history to that point, the Ravens capped the campaign with what remained the program's most successful draft until 2013, as five players were selected.

 The 2005 season was the third straight of 32 wins for the Ravens (32-14).
 After posting a 21-9 record in conference play, the team swept through three games in Lowell, Mass. at the Northeast-10 Championship to lay claim to the first conference title in program history.
 Following the triumph in the conference tournament, Franklin Pierce was selected to host the NCAA Northeast Regional for the first time in program history, at Pappas Field in its inaugural season.
 Bryan Duplissie was picked as Northeast Region Player of the Year by the NCBWA, as well as Northeast-10 Player of the Year.